hibiken/asynq/README.md

     bg.Run(mux)
 }

-// function with the same signature as the ProcessTask method for the Handler interface. func signupEmailHandler(ctx context.Context, t *asynq.Task) error {
+// function with the same signature as the sole method for the Handler interface. func signupEmailHandler(ctx context.Context, t *asynq.Task) error {
     id, err := t.Payload.GetInt("user_id")
     if err != nil {